praral/predict/README.md

 _Copy and Paste [THIS](https://raw.githubusercontent.com/PipelineAI/predict/master/dashboard/grafana/pipelineai-prediction-dashboard.json) raw json file into the `paste JSON` box_.

 _Select the Prometheus-based data source that you setup above and click `Import`_.

+_Change the Date Range in the upper right to `Last 5m` and the Refresh Every to `5s'._

 _Create additional PipelineAI Prediction widgets using [THIS](https://prometheus.io/docs/practices/histograms/#count-and-sum-of-observations) guide to the Prometheus Syntax._